North Korea surprises with display of new missiles

 North Korea's display comes as tensions on the Korean Peninsula have spiked to alarming levels.

-The US Navy dispatched the aircraft carrier USS Carl Vinson strike group to the region last weekend, and US President Donald Trump has been tweeting this week that if China can't rein North Korea's nuclear program the US will.
+The US Navy dispatched the aircraft carrier USS Carl Vinson strike group to the region last weekend, and US President Donald Trump has been tweeting this week that if China can't rein in North Korea's nuclear program the US will.

 "The Vinson was sent out to make a statement.
 North Korea responded by showing off the most new missile hardware we've ever seen in a parade before," said Melissa Hanham, senior research associate at the James Martin Center for Nonproliferation Studies in California.